tangro/actions-deploy/README.md

 - `project`: The project/step you want to deploy.
 To have several static sites per repo.
 Because the URL structure is `https://$URL/$owner/$repo/$project/$context`.
 In our example it is the `coverage`.
 It could also for example be the `styleguide` or the `build` (if the built page is a static site)
 - `context`: Either `'branch'`, `'sha'` or `'auto'`.
 When using `'branch'` the branch name will be used for the context.
 When you push into an existing branch the old deploy will be replaced with the new one.
 When using `'sha'` every deploy will be unique since it uses the commit `SHA`.
 By using `'auto'` it will deploy a new site when a push is made into `develop` or `master` and otherwise will use the branch name.
 Default is `'branch'`
 - `set-status`: Set to `false` to do not set a status to the commit.
 Default `true`

+## Output variables

+- `deployed-url`: The URL for the newly deployed site

 ## Environment variables